Pathan-Rehman/PathanRehman_RISC-V-SoC-Tapeout-Program_VSD_Week_6/Day_1/README.md

 - The term **package** refers to the entire external housing of the chip, not just the silicon die.
 - **Wire bonds** and **pads** are physical mechanisms for interfacing between the external board and internal chip logic.
 - The **core** of the chip contains the main processing and logical functions; the periphery involves communication and I/O interfaces.
-- **System on Chip (SoC)** architecture groups essential components (memory, analog blocks, communication modules) for integrated functionality.
+- **System on Chip (SoC)** architecture groups essential components (memory, analog blogs, communication modules) for integrated functionality.
-- **Foundry and IP** are central to modern chip design, with foundries supplying both the physical manufacturing capability and foundational building blocks for design integration.
+- **Foundry and IP** are central to modern chip design, with foundries supplying both the physical manufacturing capability and foundational building blogs for design integration.
 - Successful hardware design and fabrication rely on standardized communication between designers (engineers) and foundry operations, often mediated by shared interface files and design standards.
 - Mastery of these fundamentals opens up advanced work in hardware design, SoC integration, and semiconductor manufacturing.